Past Cases

 United Way is a nonprofit organization that seeks to improve quality of life by mobilizing communities around the world to work toward promoting common welfare.
 Currently, the organization is engaged in a 10-year program to achieve: improvement of education, increase in financial stability, and promotion of healthy lives all around the world.

-The Business Strategy Challenge 2009 featured United Way as its client.
-United Way had a crucial problem it needed help with: finding a means to sustain the Community Impact Model.
-In 2000, United Way decided to switch its focus from a Fundraising Model to the Community Impact Model.
-Under the fundraising model, United Way funded nonprofit organizations that helped make sure community-wide issues were resolved (such as number of student graduating increased, families had access to economic opportunity, health of the community improved, etc.).
-As research showed, this method was not effective in alleviating the root cause of education, income, or health problems in communities that the nonprofits worked with.
+CHALLENGE: MBSC in 2009 featured United Way as its client.
+United Way had a crucial problem of finding a means to sustain the Community Impact Model.
+In 2000, United Way switched its focus from a Fundraising Model to the Community Impact Model.
+Under the fundraising model, United Way funded nonprofit organizations that helped make sure community-wide issues were resolved.
+This method was not effective in alleviating the root cause of education, income, or health problems in communities that the nonprofits worked with.
 Under the Community Impact Model, United Way would address the root causes of community issues around education, income, and health, providing a more sustainable resolution as compared to the Fundraising Model.
+The problem for participants for the Business Strategy Challenge was to come up with a sustainable way of integrating the Community Impact Model within United Way throughout and after the financial crisis which was negatively impacting all businesses.

 2008: Academy for Learning Through the Arts